andy-twosticks/pod4/README.md

 * typecasting -- force columns to be a specific ruby type, validation helpers, some encoding stuff
 * encrypting  -- encrypt text columns
+* tweaking    -- adds DSL commands to support custom methods on the interface.

 Gotchas